2.2.7 Provisions and Contingent liabilities

 14.2 The facility is secured by way of an exclusive charge on the entire current assets and movable property, plant and equipment of the Company, both present and future.

-14.3 As at March 31, 2024 Interest is charged at 0.25% above 1 year MCLR on a monthly basis in case of RBL Bank, at 1.50% above 6 month MCLR in case of ICICI Bank & at 0.25% above 1 month MCLR in case of Axis Bank & at WCDL 8.75% linked to 1 month T Bill with monthly reset in case of HDFC Bank.
+14.3 As at March 31, 2025 Interest is charged at 0.25% above 1 year MCLR on a monthly basis in case of RBL Bank, at 1.50% above 6 month MCLR in case of ICICI Bank, at 0.25% above 1 month MCLR in case of Axis Bank and at WCDL 8.75% linked to 1 month T Bill with monthly reset in case of HDFC Bank.

 14.4 The cash credit availed has been utilised to meet the Working Capital requirements of the Company.

-14.5 There are no differences between the financial information filed with the banks and books of accounts for the first three quarter of the financial year 2023-24.
-The Company is in the process of filing the statement for the 4th Quarter of Financial year 2023-24.
+14.5 There are no differences between the financial information filed with the banks and books of accounts for the first three quarters of the financial year ended March 31, 2025.
+The Company is in the process of filing the statement for the 4th quarter of financial year ended March 31, 2025.

 The fair value of the financial assets and liabilities is included at the amount at which the instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
 The following methods and assumptions were used to estimate the fair values:

-1. The Company has disclosed financial instruments such as comprise of borrowings, trade payable,and other current liabilities, trade receivable, cash and cash equivalents and bank balances other than cash and cash equivalents at carrying value because their carrying values are a reasonable approximation of the fair values due to their short term nature.
+1. The Company has disclosed financial instruments such as comprise of lease liabilities, trade payables and other financial liabilities, trade receivables, other financial assets, cash and cash equivalents and bank balances other than cash and cash equivalents at carrying value because their carrying values are a reasonable approximation of the fair values due to their short term nature.

 2. Financial instruments with fixed and variable interest rates are evaluated by the Company based on parameters such as interest rates and individual credit worthiness of the counter party.